 Chinook serves facilities in any industry or Critical Infrastructure sector.
 The projects we support all have one thing in common: A need to get it right the first time.

-The Pentagon - Arlington, VA
+Department of Defense, Washington Headquarters Services, The Pentagon – Arlington, VA

 NOAA Satellite Operations Facility – Suitland, MD